History of the Liberation of Dachau: April 29, 1945

-In the overall total, at the peak of the Dachau camps’ population, there were 22,000 Jews as well as various Germans, Gypsies (Romani), Serbs, Croats, Slovenes, Poles, and Czechs.
+In the overall total, at the peak of the Dachau camps’ population, there were 22,000 Jews and various Germans, Gypsies (Romani), Serbs, Croats, Slovenes, Poles, and Czechs.
 And one known American.

-Immediately after Hitler became Chancellor of Germany and the Nazis Party was given control over police, Heinrich Himmler, Commissioner of Police for the City of Munich established KZ Dachau on March 22, 1933 to accommodate 5,000 people.
+Immediately after Adolf Hitler became Chancellor of Germany and the Nazi Party was given control over the police, Heinrich Himmler, Commissioner of Police for the City of Munich, established K.Z.
+Dachau on March 22, 1933, to accommodate 5,000 people.